-At Netflix, where the culture is built around 'radical candour', Hastings is an outspoken champion of failure.
+At Netflix, where the culture is built around what they call 'radical candor', Hastings is an outspoken champion of failure.
 "You should have more things that don't work out," he has observed.
 "As you grow, the drive towards conformity is substantial.
 As a leader, you want to drive people to take more risks."
 Speaking at a recent conference, Hastings lamented: "Our hit ratio is way too high right now.
 I'm always pushing the content team.
 We have to take more risks.
-We have to try more crazy things, because we should have a higher cancellation rate, overall."
+We have to try more crazy things, because we should have a higher cancel rate, overall."